garutilorenzo/garutilorenzo.github.io/docs/_posts/2022-08-22-ansible-collection-elk.md

 ![elk-self-status.png]({{ site.baseurl }}/images/elk-self-status.png)

-This is only a short introduction on the ELK Stack, you can read more on the [Elastic Docs](https://www.elastic.co/guide/index.html).
+This is only a short introduction on the ELK Stack, you can read more on [Elastic Docs](https://www.elastic.co/guide/index.html).
+To get the best form the ELK stack read also [Elastic Observability](https://www.elastic.co/observability).

+### Clean up

-When you have finished you can destroy the cluster with:
+When you have done you can finally destroy the cluster with:

 ```
 vagrant destroy